OccludeNet: A Causal Journey into Mixed-View Actor-Centric Video Action Recognition under Occlusions

-Parent classes categorize similar actions (\textit{e.g.}, playing drums, trombone, and violin under ``Music'')~\cite{corr/KayCSZHVVGBNSZ17}. \cref{fig:interclass}(a) shows that occlusion has the greatest impact on actions related to body motion, eating \& drinking, head \& mouth, and touching persons.
-These actions often involve body parts occupying large portions of the frame with minimal background cue, making them particularly vulnerable to occlusion effects.
+We group actions by parent classes (\textit{e.g.}, ``Music'' includes playing drums, trombone, violin) as in~\cite{corr/KayCSZHVVGBNSZ17}. \cref{fig:interclass}(a) shows that occlusion most severely affects body-motion, eating \& drinking, head \& mouth, and ``touching persons'' classes.
+These actions rely heavily on body parts occupying large frame areas with minimal background cues, making them vulnerable when occluded.